erikrikarddaniel/hmmrank/README.md

 # hmmrank

-Calculates a ranking of hmm profiles per sequence
+Calculates a ranking of hmm profiles per sequence.

 Given a set of hmmsearch "tblout" result files, this R script outputs a table where each sequence hits against a set of hmm profiles are ranked based on score.
-It requires the `optparse` package as well as `readr`, `tidyr` and `dplyr` from Tidyverse.

 ## Installation and documentation